YagoLopez/ng-dashboard/README.md

 - Go to project directory: `cd ng-dashboard`
 - Run: `npm install`
 - Run: `ng serve` from directory project
 - Metrics Graphics Chart Component is located in `mgChart` folder.
-If you want to use this component, copy this folder to your `app` folder and import `mgChartMod` in your own module or import it directily from `/node_modules/ng-dashboard/src/app/mgChart/mgChartMod.ts`.
+  1.1.
+If you want to use this component, you can copy this folder to your `app` folder and import `mgChartMod` in your own module or
+  1.2.
+Import it directily from `/node_modules/ng-dashboard/src/app/mgChart/mgChartMod.ts`.
   IMPORTANT: `d3.js` must be in your root app directory.
 This requirement is harcoded in `metricsgraphics.js`.
   It doesn't depend on this project.
 - Leaflet Map Directive is located in `leafletMap` folder.
-If you want to use this directive, copy this folder to your `app` folder and import `NgLMapDir` in your own component or import it directily from `/node_modules/ng-dashboard/src/app/leafletMap/ngLMapDir.ts`.
+If you want to use this directive:
+  2.1.
+Copy this folder to your `app` folder and import `NgLMapDir` in your own component or 2.2.
+Import it directily from `/node_modules/ng-dashboard/src/app/leafletMap/ngLMapDir.ts`.

 2. Whitout node:
 - Clone or download the repository and follow the same steps as before